10.8.17

 Driveway with lined with wild flowers & grasses.

-Listed below is the variety of wild plants growing list is only the tip of the wildlife story.
-I am waiting for my library book to help me identify the wild plants growing and will update my findings.
+The list of wild plants growing below is only the tip of the wildlife story.
+I am waiting for my library book to help me identify the wild plants growing, and will update my findings.

 Queen of the Meadow